9 ways to segment your customers

 Websand allows you to apply all of the segmentation strategies described in this blog post and also gives you the mechanism to drive marketing activity based on your segmentation strategy through marketing automation.

-If you are looking for support to put any of the strategies described above into your business, sign up below or call +44.191.6031950 and we’ll arrange a chat.
+If you are looking for support to put any of the strategies described above into your business, sign up below or click here to schedule a call and we’ll arrange a chat.